Gender inequality in Bolivia: History

 In the 19th century, the 1830 civil code of Bolivia oversaw women's rights in the country.
 Under the code, women had to practice obedience to their husbands.
 Women had no rights or legal protection against domestic abuse.

-Bolivian law began to change in the early 20th century due to pressure by upper class women who started the women's movement with the foundation of the Atene Femenino by Maria Luisa Sanchez Bustamente de Uricoste in 1923.
+Bolivian law began to change in the early 20th century due to pressure by upper class women who started the women's movement with the foundation of the Ateneo Femenino by María Luisa Sánchez Bustamante in 1923.

 These women found inspiration in the work of feminist writer Adela Zamudio.
 The General Labor Act of 1939 gave women protection regarding labor relations.
 A constitutional amendment in 1949 stated that men and women were equal.
 Women earned the right to vote in 1952 as part of the Bolivian Social Revolution.
 The Bolivian Constitution of 1967 declared that women and men were equal in regards to the law.
 The Civil Code of 1976 gave women some rights in the family code.
 That code also gave all Bolivians personal liberty.

 Today, the Bolivian government acknowledges that laws protecting women are not enough.
 Poor publicizing of the laws is credited with this problem, causing lawyers to not use the laws in court.
 Furthermore, officials, often male, may choose not to enforce laws.
 Local and regional governments also lack the resources to implement the laws.
 Illiteracy of Bolivian women is also a possible cause, as women are unable to educate themselves about the laws that protect them.